 - Lectures and community gatherings in support of Israel.
 On December 6, 2016, Westchester welcomed the Consul General of Israel in NY and the Heroes of Westchester in celebration of "Honor Week".

-- The engagement of a Shlicha (emissary), Oshra Rosenberg, who is based in Westchester County for two years.
-The Westchester Community Shlichim (emissaries) initiative is a county-wide program coordinated by the Westchester Jewish Council with support from UJA-Federation of New York and the Jewish Agency for Israel (JAFI), along with the generosity of the Adnim Foundation.
-Get to know Oshra by following her on Facebook
+- The engagement of a Shlicha (emissary), Oshra Rosenberg, who is based in Westchester County for two years, and two Shinshinim (young emissaries), Amit Danan and Ofek Harel.
+The Westchester Community Shlichim (emissaries) initiative is a county-wide program coordinated by the Westchester Jewish Council with support from UJA-Federation of New York and the Jewish Agency for Israel (JAFI).
+Get to know Oshra by following her on Facebook, and Amit and Ofek by following them on their Shinshinim Facebook page.

 - The Council maintains ongoing communication with the Israel consulate on behalf of its members organizations.